La Pandura, the house in the highlands of Santa Fe where we spent most of our time while in Panama.

 Our last month was spent in Panama which turned out to be a delight in so many ways even though it was never on our bucket list of travel destinations and didn't even appear in the itinerary conversation until a month or two before we arrived.

 We got incredibly lucky (well, it was also Francesca's travel agent skills) to find an amazing house and host from the People Like Us home exchange organization that we belong to.
-The owners, Janet and John, were completely lovely hosts and made all three of their Panama properties available to us.
-Their main house, called La Panura, was a huge compound located in the remote mountain village of Sant Fe - about 5 hours from Panama City, where we spent our time doing some hikes, cooling off in the many natural swimming holes in the area, but mostly just chilling at the house, doing puzzles, playing Rummy, reading and cooking.
+The owners, Janet and John Hitchens, were completely lovely hosts and made all three of their Panama properties available to us.
+Their main house, called La Pandura, was a huge compound located in the remote mountain village of Santa Fe - about 5 hours from Panama City, where we spent our time doing some hikes, cooling off in the many natural swimming holes in the area, but mostly just chilling at the house, doing puzzles, playing Rummy, reading and cooking.

 They also had a small cabin in an even more remote mountain village called El Salto that was accessible via a 2 hour hike mostly uphill.
 The cabin had no electricity so we had to read and play games by candle and LED lights.
 Only Ryan and I made the hike, but we're glad we did as we enjoyed the spectacular waterfalls in the area and the local cooking of Esther, the wife of Janet and John's cabin caretaker.

-Our final few days were spent in Panama City where we toured the Old Town and visited the amazing Panama Canal.
+Our final few days were spent in Panama City where we toured the Old Town and visited the amazing Panama Canal, celebrated Fathers' Day with some family biking, an escape room (we're still really bad!) and a sushi dinner.

 WHERE WE'VE BEEN AND WHERE WE ARE: